BestTimesToVisit.com Logo

 transport

-Invest in a Swiss Travel Pass if you plan on seeing multiple cities or using public transport extensively.
-It covers trains, buses, and even boats, and often includes free entry to over 500 museums, saving you a ton of money and hassle compared to buying individual tickets.
+Invest in a Swiss Travel Pass if you plan on using public transport extensively.
+It covers trains, buses, and even boats, plus offers free entry to over 500 museums, making it a huge money-saver compared to buying individual tickets.
+You can even use it for scenic routes like the Glacier Express!

 money